Jerome T. Tao

-Jerome T. Tao (born 1966) is a Judge of the Nevada Court of Appeals.
+Jerome T. Tao (born 1966) is a former Judge of the Nevada Court of Appeals.

 Education and career

 Tao received his undergraduate degree from Cornell University and his J.D. from George Washington University Law School in 1992.
 After law school, Tau served as a Clark County Deputy District Attorney, Chief Deputy Public Defender, and as a civil attorney in private practice.
 From 1999 to 2001, Tao worked as a Senior Advisor to Democratic U.S. Senator Harry Reid.
 In January 2011, Tao was appointed by Nevada Governor Brian Sandoval to the Eighth Judicial District Court.
 In December 2014, he was appointed to the newly created Court of Appeals.

 Positions

-During his supreme court campaign, Tao described himself as a "textualist," and was endorsed by the National Rifle Association.
+During his supreme court campaign, Tao described himself as a "textualist," and was endorsed by the NRA Political Victory Fund.